fogus/spiel/taschenspiele/machipongo/README.markdown

-*Machipongo* is a simple abstract game of chance meant to be played with pocket change.
+*Machipongo* is a simple abstract game of perfect information meant to be played with pocket change.

 Setup
 =====